mdvz0r/z0rbot/README.md

 # z0rbot
+**unsupported ancient game statistics and match organiser bot**

-acient bot that collects quake2 and quake3 player data and stores it in a database
+Server collects quake2, quake3 and halflife player data and stores it in a database.

+Client connects to IRC and is able to provide player statistics, find active players and organise matches.

+Web environment; not published.